Ihabafia/CodeIgniter-Plus/README.md

 It's a fully functional application that have the following features:

-1. CodeIgniter 2.20 with HMVC.
+1. CodeIgniter 2.20 with HMVC
-1. It is styled with BootStrap 3.20.
+1. It is styled with BootStrap 3.20
-1. It having IonAuth working as a HMVC.
+1. It having IonAuth working as a HMVC
-1. It has a role base as well as the group, so you can test if the user is `in_group()` or you can use `has_role()`.
+1. It has a role base as well as the group, so you can test if the user is `in_group()` or you can use `has_role()`
-1. It also have a database driven navigation as well as sorting and managing the navigation.
+1. It also have a database driven navigation as well as sorting and managing the navigation
-1. It also have a site preferences.
+1. It also have a site preferences
-1. Language, css, js, images, etc... can be module base if needed.
+1. Language, css, js, images, etc... can be module base if needed
-1. Uses the Base-Model.
+1. Uses the Base-Model
-1. Finally it uses the Template.
+1. Finally it uses the Template
 1. The roles are database driven and you can use a single role or 	a crud roles, for example you can create:

 * **"can_do_this"** as a role or